LDexter/DavinCC/README.md

 `co.lua` (usage: `co [personality] [risk]`) is capable of reading, completing, and writing .txt files as isolated requests.
 Is almost like `da none` but for large text blocks.

 `examples.lua` is also available as a less UX-focused demo.

-## Custom Personalities Through Greeting Files

-1. To craft a personality, copy the `greetStandard.txt` in greetings again
-2. Rename the file to replace "Standard" with anything you like
-3. Update `local personality = "standard"` to resemble your changes
-4. Modify the **_sentences before_** `"You:"` for general descriptions
-5. Modify _text following_ `"You:"` for sample prompts
-6. Modify _text following_ `"AI:"` for sample replies

-Remember two things about greeting files:

-- Quality _and_ quantity are paramount for effective results
-- `"The following is a conversation"` and `"You:"`/`"AI:"` are off-limits from being edited, else the program will break.
-That being said, these are planned to be cofigurable.